Dr Sam Lucy, Admissions Tutor

 As Schools Liaison Officer, I work with schools and teachers to create informative and engaging outreach events for their pupils.
 We host visits to Newnham from schools around the UK, and work closely with schools in our link areas (Birmingham, Walsall, Enfield, Redbridge, and Dagenham and Barking).
 I also visit schools in our link areas to give talks on different aspects of higher education.

-I have recently graduated from Cambridge, after studying Education with Music at Christ’s College, which I thoroughly enjoyed.
-As a student, I also had the opportunity to get involved in various Access and Outreach events.
-I was the JCR Access Officer at Christ’s during my second year, and thoroughly enjoyed giving presentations and tours during open days and school visits.
-I took part in the CUSU Shadowing Scheme, and have returned to both my comprehensive school and sixth form college to give information and advice about applying to Oxbridge, and to university as a whole.
+I graduated from Cambridge two years ago, after studying Education with Music at Christ’s College.
 From my own personal experience, I know how much of a difference Access and Outreach initiatives can make for young people who have apprehensions about applying to institutions such as Cambridge.
-In my role as Schools Liaison Officer, I am keen to continue providing accurate support and guidance about higher education, and hope to raise aspirations of students who may feel that they aren’t ‘good enough’ or ‘won’t fit in’ in universities like Oxbridge.
+In my role as Schools Liaison & Outreach Officer, I am keen to continue providing accurate support and guidance about higher education, and hope to raise aspirations of students who may feel that they aren’t ‘good enough’ or ‘won’t fit in’ in universities like Oxbridge.